Brazil to Bolivia by Land – Border Crossing and Transport Guide

 Brazil to Bolivia by Land

 Traveling by land is the most common way to navigate the continent of South America, and although the vast distances between destinations mean days of travel, it is better than the expenses which come with flying.
-While on my recent South America backpacking trip, one of the routes which was the hardest to come by for information was getting from Brazil to Bolivia by land.
+While on my recent South America backpacking trip, one of the routes which were the hardest to come by for information was getting from Brazil to Bolivia by land.

 After spending a couple of months traveling in Brazil and completing my trip with two weeks in Rio for the Carnival celebrations, my wallet was demanding that I get somewhere cheaper.
 The solution?
 The neighboring country of Bolivia of course!

 However, getting from the far east coast of Brazil all the way to Bolivia posed to be a long journey and one in which information was not widely available.
 For this reason, I have written this guide on getting from Brazil to Bolivia by land.